PNNL’s NZERO Initiative

-At PNNL, our role in NZL aligns with our longstanding commitment to sustainability and our initiative to achieve net zero-emissions and energy resilient operations by 2030.
-Known as NZERO, this initiative will allow PNNL to leverage our campus, capabilities and expertise to advance the transition to net-zero emissions at PNNL and to help pave the way for others across the nation who are striving to do the same.
+At PNNL, our role in NZL aligns with our longstanding commitment to sustainability and our initiative to achieve net zero-emissions and energy resilient operations on our campuses.
+Known as NZERO, this initiative will allow PNNL to leverage our facilities, capabilities and expertise to advance the transition to net-zero emissions at PNNL and to help pave the way for others across the nation who are striving to do the same.

-Our efforts will enable PNNL to be among the first federal facilities to achieve net-zero emissions, while optimizing our resources and operations to achieve 24/7 carbon-free energy and mitigate the impacts of utility disruptions.
+Our plans are focused on enabling PNNL to achieve net-zero emissions, while optimizing our resources and operations to achieve 24/7 carbon-free energy and mitigate the impacts of utility disruptions.

 Along the way, we will use our campuses as a living laboratory—testing new technologies and approaches and using the knowledge we gain to shape a model for others.